 As the trainee approaches the stall, he must maintain the flight path with rudder.
-As the nose rises with the increase in back pressure, the P factor draws the nose left and right rudder is needed to hold the nose steady on the point.
-As the root stall begins, the close proximity of the CG and low yaw moment of inertia allows the P factor to have a more significant effect on the yaw of the aircraft.
+As the nose rises with the increase in back pressure, the P factor draws the nose left and additional right rudder is needed to hold the nose steady on the point.
+As the root stall begins, the close proximity of the CG and low yaw moment of inertia of the Europa allows the P factor to have a more significant effect on the yaw of the aircraft.
 A solo pilot on the left side also has a minor effect as roll to trim will be essential in some aircraft.
 As the stall begins and the nose initially drops, it becomes quite evident of how much rudder is necessary.
 Normally, the trainee is impressed that the stall is straight forward and the recovery pleasant.
 I then train the pilot trainee to perform the stall in a more rapid manor by increasing the decrease in speed and speed of back pressure increase.
 Unless he already did it to himself.
-If the trainee was aggressive about getting to the stall as the burble began, he learns quickly how much rudder is needed for a straight ahead break.
+If the trainee was aggressive about getting to the stall as the burble began, he learns quickly how much rudder is needed for a straight ahead break as well as a feel for how to break the stall.

 To further the exercises the trainee then is introduced to the accelerated stall.
-The accelerated stall has to be worked up to as the inexperienced pilot may not be comfortable flying beyond 15-30 degrees of bank and his ability to maintain bank, pitch and speed in a level steep bank turn may need to be cleaned up.
+The accelerated stall has to be worked up to as the inexperienced pilot may not be comfortable flying beyond 15-30 degrees of bank and his ability to maintain bank, pitch and speed in a level steeper bank turn may need to be cleaned up.
 The accelerated stall is normally begun above maneuvering speed.
 In this exercise the stall is not approached with a one to two knot speed bleed off.
-We are accelerating the approach to the stall at a much faster rate, therefore there are some cues that are not going to be as evident and the accelerated stall will quickly amplify any poor control technique.
+We are accelerating the approach to the stall at a much faster rate, therefore there are some cues that are not going to be as evident, and the accelerated stall will quickly amplify any poor control technique.

 Typically, I begin at about 120 KIAS three mistakes high.
 Normally stall strips have yet to be installed.
 I begin a warmup with 60 degree bank level turns and using power as necessary to maintain a level turn.
 Once warmed up, I do a series of hard turns followed by a quick unload and turn reversal to determine my and the aircraft's ability to roll left and right using aileron and rudder while max performing the aircraft.
-In the hard turns small amounts of rudder control, slight nose up and down pressure, and aileron is necessary to correct minor roll in the turn.
-To reverse the turn I teach an unloaded roll with aileron and rudder and re-establish the turn in the opposite direction to assess feel.
+In the hard turns, small amounts of rudder control, slight nose up and down pressure, and aileron is necessary to correct minor roll corrections in the turn.
+To reverse the turn while in the burble of the stall, I teach an unloaded roll with aileron and rudder and re-establish the turn in the opposite direction to assess feel.
+Of course, unloading prior to the roll improves roll rate, and reduces a the tendency for a rolling stall due to the down aileron stall and resulting snap opposite to the stick input.

-Note: Not unlike an auto tire, the tire can either accelerate or brake at maximum or turn at maximum, it cannot do both at the same time or traction will be lost.
+Note: Not unlike an auto tire, the tire can either accelerate or brake at maximum, or turn at maximum, rate without skid but it cannot do both at the same time or traction will be lost.
 A wing can pull to its maximum lift, or it can roll at maximum rate, but it cannot do both at the same time.
 UNLOAD to roll, and when the aircraft begins any un-commanded pitch or roll due to overcontrol UNLOAD IMMEDIATELY.